MattArnold/capricon2021/schedule.md

 Capricon runs on US Central Standard Time (**CST:** UTC−06:00)

-Please see [our schedule of events at KonOpas](https://guide.capricon.org/).
-To ensure you have the latest data, make sure you do a hard refresh (Ctrl-F5 for most browsers on a PC)
+Please see <a href="https://guide.capricon.org/" target="_blank">our schedule of events at KonOpas</a>.
+To ensure you have the latest data, make sure you do a hard refresh (Ctrl-F5 for most browsers on a PC).

 Prefer a grid?
 View that [here](https://zambia.capricon.org/ReportPublicGrid.php).
 Hover over the panel titles for a description and panelists.